maxim-saplin/flutter_python_starter/README.md

       // Give couple of seconds to make sure there're no exceptions upon lanuching Python server await Future.delayed(const Duration(seconds: 2));
      ```
+6. [ ] Look into singing (App, Mac) and distribution flow for binaries
+7. Python has been loaded -> check for better probing, e.g. now when you start client it always says all is good